No Free Lunch From Random Feature Ensembles: Scaling Laws and Near-Optimality Conditions: More is Better in Random Feature Ensembles

 Armed with a bias-variance decomposition of a single estimator over the realization of $\bm{Z}$, we can immediately write the risk estimate for an ensemble of $K$ estimators, each with an associated set of random features encapsulated by an independently drawn random Gaussian projection matrix $\bm{Z}^k$, $k = 1, \dots, K$.
 Because the realization $\bm{Z}^k$ of random features is the only parameter distinguishing the ensemble members, each ensemble member will have the same expected predictor $\mathbb{E}_{\bm{Z}} f^k(\bm{x})$.
 Furthermore, because the draws of $\bm{Z}^k$ are independent for $k = 1, \dots, K$, the deviations from this mean predictor will be independent across ensemble members, so that ensembling over $K$ predictors reduces the variance of the prediction by a factor of $K$:

-\subsection{More is Better in Random Feature Ensembles}
+\section{More is Better in Random Feature Ensembles}

-Feature-bagging is a long-standing practice in ensemble learning methods.
-In the case of random forests, for example, subsampling of data dimensions leads to improved performance, despite reducing the size of each decision tree \citep{Breiman2001}.
-Here, we find the opposite behavior for RFRR ensembles at optimal ridge.
+A ubiquitous observation in the modern practice of machine learning is that larger models and datasets lead to better performance.
+However, ensemble learning offers an additional complication that can break this trend.
+In the case of random forests, for example, subsampling of data dimensions leads to improved performance, despite \textit{reducing} the expressivity of each decision tree \citep{Breiman2001}.
+Similarly, deep feature-learning ensembles have been empirically observed to violate the ``bigger is better'' principle (see fig. 8 from \citet{vyas2023featurelearningnetworksconsistentwidths}).
+Here, we show that no such violations can occur in RFRR ensembles.

 \begin{theorem} (More is better for RF Ensembles) Let $E_g^K(P, N, \lambda)$ denote $E_g^K$ with $P$ training samples, $N$ random features per ensemble member, ensemble size $K$, and ridge parameter $\lambda$ and any task eigenstructure $\{\eta_t\}_{t=1}^\infty$, $\{\bar{w}_t\}_{t=1}^\infty$, where $\{\eta_t\}_{t=1}^\infty$ has infinite rank.
 Let $K'\geq K$, $P' \geq P$ and $N' \geq N$.
 Then